NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ## Equipment, Supplies, and Software You Will Need

-1. The starter repo for this lab: https://classroom.github.com/g/LqnP9DDz. **You should create you GitHub classroom team before you create your eaglint group, and you must use exactly the same name for the Eaglint group.**
+1. The starter repo for this lab: https://classroom.github.com/g/LqnP9DDz. **FIXME** **You should create you GitHub classroom team before you create your eaglint group, and you must use exactly the same name for the Eaglint group.**
 2. test stand and remote control part kit.
 3. Laser-cut parts for a test stand and airframe.
 4. 1 micro USB cable.